re-framejs/re-framejs/README.md

 At the top, I said that re-framejs had two data flows.

-The data flow from `app-db` to the DOM is the first half of the story.
+The data flow from `db$` to the DOM is the first half of the story.
 We now need to consider the 2nd part of the story: the flow in the opposite direction.

 While the first flow has FRP-nature, the 2nd flow does not.
 Well, not at first glance anyway.